GiusTex/ComfyUI-DiffusersImageOutpaint/README.md

 You _can_ also pass image and mask to `vae encode (for inpainting)` node, then pass the latent to a `sampler`, but controlnets and ip-adapters won't always give good results like with diffusers outpaint, and they require a different workflow, not covered by this extension.

 ## Missing 'loaded_keys' error
-Recent versions of `transformers` and `diffusers` broke somethings, you need to revert back, command with some working versions (found [here](https://huggingface.co/spaces/fffiloni/diffusers-image-outpaint/blob/main/requirements.txt)) (do it inside your comfyui env): `pip install transformers==4.45.0 --upgrade diffusers==0.32.2 --upgrade`.
+Recent versions of `transformers` and `diffusers` broke somethings, you need to revert back, command with some working versions (found [here](https://huggingface.co/spaces/fffiloni/diffusers-image-outpaint/blob/main/requirements.txt)) (do it inside your comfyui env): `pip install transformers==4.45.0 --upgrade diffusers==0.32.2 --upgrade`, or if you use the portable version, run this in ComfyUI_windows_portable -folder:
+`python_embeded\python.exe -m pip install transformers==4.45.0 --upgrade diffusers==0.32.2 --upgrade`.

 ## Credits
 diffusers-image-outpaint by [fffiloni](https://huggingface.co/spaces/fffiloni/diffusers-image-outpaint/tree/main)